Generalized Machine Learning for Fast Calibration of Agent-Based Epidemic Models: Methods

 \subsection{Problem set up}

-SIR models are parametrized by the recovery rate ($p_{recov}$), basic reproduction number ($R_0$), transmission rate ($p_{tran}$), population size ($N$) and contact rate ($c_{rate}$), which combined with an initial number of infected cases (prevalence), can generate \textit{epidemic} curves ($\text{epi}_t$), e.g. the stock of infected agents over time.
+The Susceptible-Infected-Recovered (SIR) models are parametrized by the recovery rate $p_{recov}$, transmission rate $p_{tran}$, population size $N$ and contact rate $c_{rate}$, which combined with an initial number of infected cases (prevalence), can generate epidemic curves $\text{epi}_t$, \textit{i.e.}, the total number of infected agents over time.
 More formally, an SIR model can be seen as a random map $M_{SIR}$ from its parameters to its generated epidemic curves, i.e.

 with the specific mapping $M_{SIR}$ being complex and unknown in reality, especially considering a wide range of $\theta$ values.
 Our task with this paper is to utilize the data $Y$ generated by ABMs with varying parameters $\theta$, to learn the inverse mapping